 Small adjustments to Remote ID rules, such as changing what operations need to be networked or changes to hardware requirements will have significant ramifications on the types of products and services that are viable in the marketplace.
 This has already lead to concerns that the regulations will threaten the hobbyist community from which the commercial drone industry has risen from.

 Underpinning all of the 2020 Drone Industry trends is an understanding of the stakes – or lack thereof.
 What happens if new Remote ID regulations scare away the hobbyist market or impact the use of drones by small businesses?
 Do the business models from Auterion and Skydio address the needs of enterprises and what will the impact be on services, distribution and software players?

 There is still a lot that we do not know, and at DroneAnalyst I am looking forward to findings ways to measure the impact of these sweeping changes.
 These trends will shift the structure of the drone market, and we can’t rely on simple forecasts and growth models to guide us anymore.

 This will inform our direction, and we have developed a two-pronged approach to keep the industry informed.
 First, we will continue our Annual Market Sector Report which details market trends across Drone Hardware, Software Providers, Business Buyers and Software Services.
-This tracks the impacts of large trends on industry stakeholders and we will have the survey out in September, with the full report in Q4.
+This tracks the impacts of large trends on industry stakeholders and we have recently launched the survey, with the full report in Q4.

 Our second approach focuses on developing Vertical-Specific Reports that estimate the attainable market size for drones in each industry and established proxies to estimate adoption rate.
 This will help provide regular signposts to measure the performance of the industry and where opportunities exist in the market.
 Expect to hear more about these reports towards the end of this year.